• Perinatal Pilates Specialist Training

 Benefits:

- Allow mums to execute the movement without additional intra-
+• Allow mums to execute the movement without additional intra-abdominal pressure from supine roll-up.

 Movement: